UPDATED SEPTEMBER 2025

 25-years old | Spartanburg, South Carolinaicon

-Porsche Nicole Cartee, 25-years old, was brutally killed by her family pit bull.
-The male dog, named Spike, had been with the family for 10-years.
-On August 22, the pit bull "just snapped" and began attacking Nicole's mother, according to authorities.
-When Nicole tried to rescue her mother, the pit bull turned on her, killing her.
-The dog also attacked Nicole's sister who was in the home.
-Nicole was dead when first responders arrived.
-Animal control director Jamie Nelson described the scene as "horrific."
+Porsche Nicole Cartee, 25-years old, was mauled and killed by her family pit bull.
+Spartanburg County sheriff's deputies were dispatched to a home on Beverly Hills Drive around 6:00 pm after the dog attacked three family members.
+Nicole died at the scene.
+Spartanburg County Coroner Rusty Clevenger said the cause of death was dog bites to the head and body.
+The male pit bull, "Spike," had been with the family for 10-years.
+But on that day, the pit bull "just snapped" and began attacking Nicole's mother, authorities said.
+When Nicole intervened, the pit bull turned on her.
+The dog also attacked Nicole's sister.
 Nicole's mother was hospitalized with serious injuries; her sister was treated on scene.
 Patrick Powell, Nicole's boyfriend of 10-years, said the two had recently separated, but were planning on reuniting.
 Powell said the dog had a history of violence; it had attacked Nicole's mother two months earlier.
 The mother, however, blamed the incident on a stray dog, Powell said.
-A male cousin confirmed the previous attack to the media, but said the injuries were minor.
-Authorities found no previous attacks on record. [source citations]
+A male cousin confirmed the previous attack to the media, but said the injuries were minor. [source citations]

 Date of death: August 22, 2015 Chained: No